FanavaranFakhteh/DaroonApp/README.md

 * write the price to Rial

-* you sould fill user's-email or user's-number or both of them

-* if you don't have one of them, send null
+* you sould fill user's-email or user's-number or both of them, if you don't have one of them, send null

 Example :